 The University of Southern California is firmly committed to complying with all applicable laws and governmental regulations at the federal, state and local levels which prohibit discrimination against, or which mandate that special consideration be given to, students and applicants for admission, or faculty, staff and applicants for employment on the basis of race, color, national origin, ancestry, religion, gender, sexual orientation, age, physical disability, mental disability, disabled veteran or veteran of the Vietnam era, or any other characteristic which may from time to time be specified in such laws and regulations.
 This policy also shall apply to the administration of any of the university’s educational programs and activities.
 Gender includes both the actual sex of an employee or applicant for employment and that person’s gender identity, appearance or behavior, whether or not that identity, appearance or behavior is traditionally associated with that person’s sex at birth.
 An otherwise qualified individual must not be discriminated against or excluded from admission, employment or participation in educational programs and activities solely by reason of his or her disability.
 This policy applies to all personnel actions such as recruiting, hiring, promotion, compensation, benefits, transfers, layoffs, return from layoff, training, education, tuition assistance and other programs.
 This good faith effort to comply is made even when such laws and regulations conflict with each other.
-The University of Southern California seeks compliance with all statutes prohibiting discrimination in education, including Title VI and Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990, which respectively prohibit discrimination.
+The University of Southern California seeks compliance with all statutes prohibiting discrimination in education, including Title VI and Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, and the Americans with Disabilities Act of 1990, which respectively prohibit discrimination.

 Leave of Absence Policy

 The university has implemented a program designed to assist students who find it necessary to take a leave of absence from their studies at USC.
 This procedure has been designed to ease the transition for students, both at the time they take a leave of absence and upon their eventual return to the university.
-For more information or to request a leave of absence packet, please contact your academic advisor.
+For more information or to request a leave of absence packet, please contact your academic adviser.